gustavo3020/Personal_Finance_Management_System_with_Tkinter_and_SQLAlchemy/README.md

 Tired of complex spreadsheets for managing expenses, I developed this tool to simplify daily financial control and provide a clear overview of my financial health.

 Key Features:
-💰 Transaction Management: Easily add, edit, and delete financial entries.
+💰 Transaction Management: Easily add, edit, and delete financial entries;
-💳 Card Control: Dedicated section to track specific expenses from different cards.
+💳 Card Control: Dedicated section to track specific expenses from different cards;
-📊 Summary View: Overview dashboard with expense categorization by period.
+📊 Summary View: Overview dashboard with expense categorization by period;
-📅 Date Navigation: Interactive calendar for period selection.
+📅 Date Navigation: Interactive calendar for period selection;
-🗄️ Data Persistence: Secure data storage using SQLite and SQLAlchemy.
+🗄️ Data Persistence: Secure data storage using SQLite and SQLAlchemy;
-📤 Excel Import/Export: Seamlessly move your data between the application and Excel spreadsheets.
+📤 Excel Import/Export: Seamlessly move your data between the application and Excel spreadsheets;
 ⚙️ Modular Structure: Well-organized code in modules (GUI.py, data.py, Main.py) for easy maintenance and scalability.

 Visual demonstration: